zacharydhamilton/application-modernization/README.md

 - **Confluent Cloud Environment**.
 This can be either newly created or shared.
 - **Confluent Cloud Schema Registry**.
 This can be the already enabled registry of an existing environment, or a new registry enabled in a brand new one.
 Doesn't matter.
     - `SCHEMA_REGISTRY_URL` will need to be collected as the URL of the registry instance.
-    - `SCHEMA_REGISTRY_KEY` will need to be created and saved if not already available.
+    - `SCHEMA_REGISTRY_API_KEY` will need to be created and saved if not already available.
-    - `SCHEMA_REGISTRY_SECRET` will come paired with the above 👆 .
+    - `SCHEMA_REGISTRY_API_SECRET` will come paired with the above 👆 .
 - **Confluent Cloud Cluster**.
 You will use this as your Kafka Cluster.
     - `BOOTSTRAP_SERVERS` will be necessary to connect Connectors and clients to Confluent Cloud.
-    - `CLOUD_KEY` will be the API key the Connectors and clients will use to authenticate to the cluster.
+    - `CLIENT_KEY` will be the API key the Connectors and clients will use to authenticate to the cluster.
 You'll need to create API keys if you don't have them already.
-    - `CLOUD_SECRET` will be the secret paired with the above 👆 .
+    - `CLIENT_SECRET` will be the secret paired with the above 👆 .
 - **ksqlDB Application**.
 You'll use this to process messages in real time and make them available to your API.
-    - `KSQLDB_API_ENDPOINT` will be needed so the client can query the ksqlDB app.
+    - `KSQLDB_APP_ENDPOINT` will be needed so the client can query the ksqlDB app.
     - `KSQLDB_API_KEY` will be necessary to authenticate queries from the client to the ksqlDB app.
     - `KSQLDB_API_SECRET` will go with the key above 👆 .
 - **Topics**.
 You'll need to create a new ahead of time so the Connectors will work.